Linked factor analysis: Introduction

-We tackle the problem of estimating a factor model, in particular the covariance matrix $\Sigma$ in Equation~\eqref{eq:cov}, from structurally incomplete data as follows.
-In Section~\ref{sec:linfa}, we note that the likelihood function of the observed data can be factorized into the product of the likelihood functions of multiple partial factor models that are linked together by shared portions of the loading matrix $\Lambda$ and $\Psi$.
-Maximum likelihood estimation can be implemented efficiently to estimate the components $(\Lambda,\Psi)$ in Equation~\eqref{eq:cov}, and thereby $\Sigma$.
-We call this modeling framework \textit{Linked Factor Analysis}, or \textbf{LINFA}.
-In Section~\ref{sec:mle}, we propose an \textit{Expectation-Maximization (EM) algorithm} for the computation of the maximum likelihood estimator $(\hat\Lambda,\hat\Psi)$ of the parameters $(\Lambda,\Psi)$.
-The EM algorithm has been implemented for factor models also in, for example, \cite{watson1983alternative}, \cite{shumway1982approach}, and \cite{banbura2014maximum}.
-However, \cite{watson1983alternative} assumed complete data observations, \cite{shumway1982approach} considered missing data but assumed the loading matrix $\Lambda$ to be known, and \cite{banbura2014maximum} dealt with arbitrary missing data patterns but used the Kalman filter to approximate the various conditional expectations involved in the expectation step.
-Our LINFA EM algorithm can also be applied to data with arbitrary missingness patterns, and involves conditional expectations and updating equations all in closed form.
-Furthermore, the maximization step of our proposed EM algorithm is accelerated by a novel \textit{Group Vertex Tessellation (GVT) algorithm}, which identifies a minimal partition of the vertex set to implement an efficient circular optimization in the maximization steps.
+In Section~\ref{sec:mle}, we study the maximum likelihood estimation (MLE) of the parameters $(\Lambda,\Psi)$ of LINFA.
+In Section~\ref{sec:linkage}, we establish the \textit{linkage condition} for the uniqueness of the MLE of $\Sigma$.
+In Section~\ref{sec:EM}, we propose an efficient \textit{Expectation-Maximization} (EM) algorithm for the computation of the MLE.
+This algorithm can be applied to data with arbitrary missingness patterns and involves updating equations that are all in closed form.
+Moreover, the M step of the algorithm is accelerated by a novel \textit{Group Vertex Tessellation} (GVT) algorithm, which identifies a minimal partition of the vertex set to implement efficient maximization steps.
 The GVT algorithm is very fast and needs to be run only once before the EM algorithm is executed.
+In Section~\ref{sec:theory}, we establish the conditions for the consistency and asymptotic normality of the LINFA MLE and propose confidence regions, hypothesis tests, and bootstrap methods.
+Finally, in Section~\ref{sec:modelselection}, we consider three approaches for the empirical selection of the number of factors in LINFA: cross-validation, Akaike information criterion, and Bayesian information criterion.

-In Section~\ref{sec:simulations} we demonstrate in simulations that LINFA can be effectively used for covariance matrix completion, dimension reduction, data completion, and graphical dependence structure recovery, and our proposed EM algorithm with GVT acceleration is computationally efficient.
-In Section~\ref{sec:data} we apply the methods to the analysis of calcium imaging data collected from mouse visual cortex, and finally, in Section~\ref{sec:discussions}, we discuss our results and future research directions.
+In Section~\ref{sec:simulations}, we demonstrate via simulation that our proposed methods for uncertainty quantification and model selection for LINFA are adequate.
+We further demonstrate that our proposed EM algorithm with GVT acceleration is computationally efficient and that LINFA can be effectively used for covariance matrix completion, dimension reduction, data completion, and dependence structure recovery.
+In Section~\ref{sec:data}, we apply the methods to the analysis of neuronal calcium imaging data collected from a mouse visual cortex.
+Finally, in Section~\ref{sec:discussions}, we discuss our results and future research directions.